mtimmin65/Engineering_4_NotebookMT/README.md

 ### Reflection

 At first the mobile power source I was using didnt seem to work.
 This was because I had written my code in a file Crash2.py. and I hadn't uplaoaded it to code.oy file.
 Once I did this the mobile power source worked.
+Other than that the only change in code was having led turn on when the accerleramoter was turned 90 degrees which can be done if mpu.acceleration[0] < -9 or mpu.acceleration[0] > 9.
+If x value was less than -9 or greater than 9 it was at 90 degrees.

 ## Landing area 1